streamthoughts/jikkou/docs/content/en/docs/User Guide/Aiven/Resources/kafka-schema-registry-acl.md

 categories: [ ]
 tags: [ "feature", "resources" ]
 title: "ACL for Aiven Schema Registry"
-linkTitle: "ACL for Schema Registry"
+linkTitle: "ACL for Aiven Schema Registry"
 weight: 20
 description: >
-  Learn how to manage Access Control Lists for Aiven Schema Registry
+  Learn how to manage Access Control Lists (ACLs) in Aiven for Schema Registry
 ---

 {{% pageinfo color="info" %}}
-The `SchemaRegistryAclEntry` resources are used to manage the Access Control Lists for Aiven Schema Registry service.
+The `SchemaRegistryAclEntry` resources are used to manage the Access Control Lists in Aiven for Schema Registry.
 A `SchemaRegistryAclEntry` resource defines the permission to be granted to a user for one or more Schema Registry Subjects.
 {{% /pageinfo %}}